mensfeld/Custom-Errors-Handler/README.md

     gem 'custom_error_handler'

+and in your test.rb remove (or hide):

+    config.action_dispatch.show_exceptions = false

 ## About

 Custom Errors Handler is intended as an easy alternative to manage showing/rendering exceptions templates (404, 500) in Rails3.